RajAdarsh2022/RajAdarsh2022/README.md

 - 👋 Hi, I’m @RajAdarsh2022
 - 👀 I’m interested in Web development , Data analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ML, Android dev
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me inforaj.2022@gmail.com

 <!---
 RajAdarsh2022/RajAdarsh2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.